abdielou/tradeql/README.md

 ### Position

 Position specifies the relative position of the pattern in the sequence.
-Either ahead or behind the price of a previous pattern.
-In a bullish scenario, `Ahead` means that the price is higher in relation to the previous pattern, or lower in a bearish scenario.
-Conversely, `Behind` means that the price is lower in relation to the previous pattern, or higher in a bearish scenario.
+Either beyond or behind the price of a previous pattern.
+In a bullish scenario, `Beyond` means that the price is higher in relation to the previous pattern, or lower in a bearish scenario.
+Conversely, `behind` means that the price is lower in relation to the previous pattern, or higher in a bearish scenario.

-- **Ahead `^`:** The pattern occurs ahead the price of the previous pattern.
+- **Beyond `^`:** The pattern occurs beyond the price of the previous pattern.
 - **Behind `_`:** The pattern occurs behind the price of the previous pattern.

 This element can only be applied to groups and in reference to a previous group.